 - Ensure that the School Calendar submission clearly indicates the (1) total number of days of instruction; and, (2) total number of hours of instruction for the school year as per the guidance above.
+Schools should submit this artifact with these numbers clearly labeled at the top of the document;

+- Ensure that the following submissions are separate and individual for each charter under renewal consideration:

+- Transmittal Forms;

+- Accountability Plan Progress Reports;

+- Family Contact Information;

+- Assurances;

+- Exhibit C: Enrollment Plans;

+- Exhibit E: Staffing Plans;

+- Exhibit F: Accountability Plans; and,

+- Exhibit K: Budget Projections

-Schools should submit this artifact with these numbers clearly labeled at the top of the document; - The charter's Enrollment and Retention Targets submission should include an explanation for why the charter is not meeting any target, if applicable; and, - Confirm that the Governance Structure submission includes the Institute approved voting board members and a brief biography for each individual, and the information submitted aligns to the current board member list in Epicenter.
+- The charter's Enrollment and Retention Targets submission should include an explanation for why the charter is not meeting any target, if applicable; and,

+- Confirm that the Governance Structure submission includes the Institute approved voting board members and a brief biography for each individual, and the information submitted aligns to the current board member list in Epicenter.

-H. Carl McCall SUNY Plaza 353 Broadway Albany, New York 12246 518-445-4250
+State University Plaza 353 Broadway Albany, New York 12246 518-445-4250